BenLorantfy/nestjs-zod/README.md

   + SwaggerModule.setup('api', app, cleanupOpenApiDoc(openApiDoc));
 ```

-For addtional documentation, follow the [Nest.js' Swagger Module Guide](https://docs.nestjs.com/openapi/introduction), or you can see the example application guide [here](/packages/example/) .
+For addtional documentation, follow the [Nest.js' Swagger Module Guide](https://docs.nestjs.com/openapi/introduction), or you can see the example application [here](/packages/example/) .

 #### Writing more Swagger-compatible schemas